 This section tries to explain everything you need to know about actions.

-Actions are always linked to an actor.
+Actions are always linked to a given actor.
 Each actor has its list of actions.

-Standard actions are installed automatically on every table when Lino starts
+Standard actions are installed more or less automatically on every table

 Application developers can define new Writing custom actions, or also override standard actions with their own custom actions.